kevinsogo/compgen/docs/CONTEST.md

 <!-- Edit docs/src/CONTEST.md instead, then run 'docs/src/makedocs'. -->

-This assumes you have already written all the problems in your problem set using KompGen, and you would like to easily upload them to contest systems like PC2.
+This assumes you have already written all the problems in your problem set using KompGen, and you would like to easily upload them to contest systems like PC2 and DOMjudge.

-# PC2

 As mentioned in the README, there are two general steps.

 1. Create a `contest.json` file which will contain the details of the contest, including allowed languages and list of problems.
 A template exists in `examples/templates/contest.json` for you.

-2. Run `kg kontest pc2 path/to/contest.json`.
-This will create a folder containing (among other things) `contest.yaml`, which can be loaded by PC2.
+2. Run `kg kontest [format] path/to/contest.json`.
+This will create a folder containing configuration files, test data, etc., formatted so that they can be loaded by the contest platform.

-We will now explain these in more detail, including additional steps after running `kg kontest` to make sure your PC2 contest runs smoothly.
+We will now explain these in more detail, including additional steps after running `kg kontest` to make sure your contest runs smoothly with your chosen contest platform.

 *Note:* As of now, for `checker`s, only KompGen-using python programs are supported.
 (Will change in the future.)

-## contest.json
+# Contest configuration file

+The first step is to create a contest configuration file, e.g., `contest.json`.
 A `contest.json` file looks like this:

 ```json
 {